IndigoBeetle/indigobeetle.github.io/_portfolio/retro_remakes_challenge.markdown

 and explanations of the fun and challenges of remaking these games on such a short timeframe.

+In some cases, the intention was to stick as close as possible to the original in all respects, such as "[Splat](/pages/portfolio/retroremakes/splat-remake)", where the original graphics and sounds were either used or recreated to match.
+In other games, I decided to modernise the look and feel while remaining as faithful as possible to the gameplay and ideal of the original, such as "[Confuzion](/pages/portfolio/retroremakes/confuzion)".
+In all cases, I have made every effort to keep the original intent and maintain the playability and feel of the original.
+So I encourage you to seek out the original games where possible when evaluating how well I achieved this goal and keep in mind when playing that the intention here was not to create amazing new games that fit modern expectations, but rather to revive some classics from yesteryear faithfully.

-Every one was delivered according to the challenge, before the last day of the calendar month.
+Every game was delivered according to the challenge, before the last day of the calendar month.
 The only one I went back to review was Mined Out.
 I had some spare time in the following month, and wasn't happy with the final quality of that game so went back and added a little more polish, while still trying to